snpierce/pangrams/README.md

-## Welcome to GitHub Pages
+## Welcome to snpierce-pangrams

-This is a self-made site that aims to take a dictionary file, load it, and then use it to generate pangrams and solve inputted ones.
+This is a self-made site that takes a dictionary file, loads it, and then uses it to generate pangrams (NYT Spelling Bee parameters) and solve inputted ones.
+It's a Flask application that can be run by cloning this repository, downloading required packages, and hosting the url on your local computer.